STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 </tbody>
 </table>

 As we can see above, there are many awesome and exciting ways of producing tables.
-The tables can also be produced to suit the kind of documents we are working on!
+The tables can also be produced to suit the kind of documents we are working on.
 It could be a **word file**, **latex** or **txt** file!!